If you are new to self-publishing, here are your starting points to learn how to publish a book.

 So where do you start when self-publishing for the first time?

-After all the writing, editing and proofreading you have done during the process of preparing your manuscript, it’s now time to drop your pen, leave your keyboard and start on doing a few days of reading, research and learning about self-publishing and getting your book on Amazon.
+After writing your book, and then all the editing and proofreading you have done during the process of preparing your manuscript, it’s now time to drop your pen, leave your keyboard and start on doing a few days of reading, research and learning about self-publishing and getting your book on Amazon.

 There are three principal self-publishing services that provide their services for free, and these will ensure that once your book and ebook are published, they will be available worldwide via most of the major online book retailers.